 The roosters are usually non-aggressive and friendly toward people.
 Roosters have a reputation for being dependable and calm.

-Barred Rock chickens are popular for both egg production and as meat chickens.
+Barred Rock chickens are famous for both egg production and meat chickens.
 This makes them one of the most widely used dual-purpose chickens in the United States.

 Their black and white feathering is also a striking and lovely addition to your flock.

 Semi-Calm Chicken Breeds That May Produce Roosters With Some Aggression